Welcome to Costa Rica.

 And, don’t worry.

-If you are looking for a nice place to have a Costa Rican dinner and go out for some drinks, Cariara is a small town that has amazing nightlife you can enjoy and mingle.
+If you are looking for a nice place to have a Costa Rican dinner and go out for some drinks, Cariara is a small town that has amazing restaurants and nightlife you can enjoy and mingle.

-It is also important to note, this is your LAST STOP in a town before heading into the jungle so if you are low on cash – this is your last chance to get it in an ATM machine.
+It is also important to note, that this is your LAST STOP in a town before heading into the jungle so if you are low on cash – this is your last chance to get it in an ATM machine.

 Braulio Carrillo Nacional Park